 Waste is classified as non-hazardous waste and hazardous waste, which are collected by qualified contractors.
 Recycling facilities are available to encourage in order to reduce waste.
-The companies target to reduce hazardous waste emission per employee by 2% in the coming year, mainly by investing in UV printing machinery and by improving product designs which should result in fewer paint spraying work.
+The companies target to limit the increase in both non-hazardous and hazardous waste emission to not more than 5% in the coming year, mainly by investing in UV printing machinery and by improving product designs which should result in production waste.